My Visit to Capri

 Q: Do cruise ships dock at Capri?

 A: No, Capri is a tender port.
-Ships anchor offshore; tender boats transport passengers to Marina Grande (20-30 min).
+Ships anchor offshore; tender boats transport passengers to Marina Grande (20-30 min each way).
 Some itineraries dock in Sorrento or Naples with Capri as a hydrofoil excursion.
+Factor in waiting time for tenders when planning your shore day itinerary.

-A: The blue light is genuinely spectacular, but waits can reach 2 hours for a 5-minute experience.
-It costs €18 and closes frequently due to weather.
-Go if conditions align, but don't sacrifice other experiences waiting for it.
+A: The ethereal blue light inside the cave is genuinely spectacular, but waits can reach 2 hours for a 5-minute experience.
+It costs €18 and closes frequently due to weather conditions.
+Go if conditions align and the queue is manageable, but do not sacrifice other experiences on the island while waiting for entry.
+The grotto is best treated as a bonus rather than the centerpiece of your day.

-Q: What's the best way to get to Capri town from Marina Grande?
+Q: What is the best way to get to Capri town from Marina Grande?

 Q: Can I see both Capri town and Anacapri in one day?

-A: Yes, but it's rushed.
-Buses connect the two (€2.20, 20 min).
-For one day, I'd prioritize Capri town, La Piazzetta, Gardens of Augustus, then bus to Anacapri for Monte Solaro chairlift if time allows.
+A: Yes, but it requires good planning and an early start.
+Buses connect the two villages (€2.20, 20 min).
+For a single day with limited time, prioritize Capri town, La Piazzetta, and Gardens of Augustus in the morning, then take the bus to Anacapri for Monte Solaro chairlift and Villa San Michele if time allows before your last tender departure.

 A: Tendering can be canceled if seas are rough.
 Blue Grotto closes at the slightest weather hiccup.
 Monte Solaro chairlift closes in high winds.
-La Piazzetta, shopping, and cafés remain delightful in any weather.
-Capri rewards flexibility.
+La Piazzetta, retail browsing, and cafes remain delightful in any weather.
+Capri rewards flexibility — have multiple plans ready and adjust based on conditions when you arrive.